 - Galleries are often staffed by small teams, which can make for a friendly and informal working environment.
 Some gallery managers work as sole traders.

-- Many of the big galleries are based in London.
+- Many of the big galleries are based in London, Cardiff, Edinburgh and Glasgow.
 Some galleries have offices in regional centres in the UK, as well as internationally.
-In Scotland, for example, there is a growing and respected gallery sector with an international outlook.
 Smaller independent galleries are spread throughout the UK.

-- There is the possibility of travel, both nationally and internationally, supervising touring exhibitions, attending art fairs and auctions and promoting gallery activities and events.
+- There may be opportunities to travel, both nationally and internationally, to supervise touring exhibitions, attend art fairs and auctions and promote gallery activities and events.

-This area of work is open to all graduates, but the following degree subjects are particularly useful:
+Although commercial gallery management is open to all graduates, the following degree subjects are particularly useful: